Standard 205 A

 To inspect or copy medical information about you, you must submit your request in writing to:

-Hospice of Randolph County PO Box 9 Asheboro, NC 27204 Attention: Privacy Officer.
+Hospice of Randolph PO Box 9 Asheboro, NC 27204 Attention: Privacy Officer.
 Your request should state specifically what medical information you want to inspect or copy.
 A fee will be charged for all copies of medical information, payable at or prior to, delivery.

 We will act on your request within thirty (30) calendar days after we receive your request.
 If we grant your request, in whole or in part, we will inform you of our acceptance of your request and provide access and copying.